Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 # S23/S23+/S23U Vulkan Rendering Tool (Linux / From Phone itself)

+This repository contains two scripts to force Vulkan rendering on Samsung Galaxy S23 series devices:

+- **Linux/PC Script:**
-A simple menu-driven Bash script to force Vulkan rendering on any Samsung Galaxy S23 variant via ADB from Linux.
+  A menu-driven Bash script to enable Vulkan rendering via ADB from a Linux PC.
+Continue reading this readme file
+- **Without PC Script:**
+  A script to perform the same operation directly from your phone using Termux and Shizuku.
+  See the [Without PC readme](https://github.com/Ameen-Sha-Cheerangan/s23-vulkan-support/blob/main/Without_PC/readme.md) for detailed instructions.

 Tested by the author on S23U, and based on community recommendations, this tool may improve performance, reduce device heat, and extend battery life.

-**All changes are temporary and revert on device reboot.(not the auto-optimization restart)**
+> **Note:** All changes are temporary and revert on device reboot.(not the auto-optimization restart)

 ---
 ## Table of Contents